ebelmont/ANSS_data/README.md

 gray lines denote <α<sub>1</sub>, α<sub>1</sub>, -> brackets, and concentric circles indicate 3-divisibility.

+Higher differentials are complete through the 108 stem, and are inferred from the homotopy groups computed in the green book (Table A3.4).
+When a differential has a source or target of dimension > 1, in general we do not claim to specify which linear combination is involved.
+(Similarly, we do not attempt to indicate whether a differential hits a generator, or 2 times the generator.)

+The differentials beyond the 108 stem are just the easy differentials propagated via β<sub>1</sub>-multiplications.
+Propagating other differentials, as well as determining new families of differentials, is work in progress.

 <b>Data files:</b>
 The files in `data/` came from running the code [here](https://github.com/ebelmont/MinimalResolution/tree/e8a54826088465f7206068d14af819323653e8ce) as follows: